-Financial instruments classified as other financial liabilities include accounts payable and accrued liabilities, the trust fund liability and dividends payable.
+Financial instruments classified as other financial liabilities include accounts payable and accrued liabilities.
 Other financial liabilities are subsequently carried at amortized cost.

 De-recognition of financial assets

 De-recognition of a financial asset occurs when:

 - The Company does not have rights to receive cash flows from the asset; - The Company has transferred its rights to receive cash flows from the asset or has assumed an obligation to pay the received cash flows in full without material delay to a third party under a "passthrough" arrangement; and either: - The Company has transferred substantially all the risks and rewards of the asset, or - The Company has neither transferred nor retained substantially all the risks and rewards of the asset, but has transferred control of the asset.